-I have a couple ideas about the Fediverse that I wanted to write down.
+I had a couple ideas about the Fediverse that I wanted to write down.

 I think it’d be a really cool thing if you could actually replace email with some kind of ActivityPub system which people could write new Email clients for.
 We could even write adapters which accepted normal email into the server.